-Albania :: Books
+Albania | Books

 Travel Guides

 Albania has never been a major tourist destination, so don't expect to find the shelves of your local bookstore groaning under the weight of competing guides to Albania.
-Short descriptions of the country appear in four of Lonely Planet's regional guides listed in the Overview section: Europe on a Shoestring, Eastern Europe, Mediterranean Europe, and Western Balkans.
+Short descriptions of the country appear in four of Lonely Planet's regional guides listed in the Overview section: Europe on a Shoestring, Eastern Europe, Mediterranean Europe, and Southeastern Europe.
 Naturally the last of these includes the most detail, although even this has far less information than the Bradt guide (below).

 Albania is a fast-changing country, so don't expect any guidebook to be completely up to date.

-Albania - The Bradt Travel Guide (3rd edition published May 2008) - Gillian GloyerThis is one of the best of Bradt's Balkan guides, and is ideal if you are visiting Albania for more than a short trip.
+Albania - The Bradt Travel Guide (5th edition published January 2015) - Gillian GloyerThis is one of the best of Bradt's Balkan guides, and is ideal if you are visiting Albania for more than a short trip.
 The author has spent a lot of time in Albania and clearly knows the country well.
-Make sure to get the current edition, as it contains substantial extra material. |
+Each successive edition has contained substantial new material so it's worth getting the latest version. |

 More about this book: Amazon (USA)Amazon (UK) |